Azure/machinelearning-model-optimizer-preview/README.md

 #### Understand and download job output

-The olive optimizer job will generate below output files into job's default artifact output files `./outputs`.
+The olive optimizer job will generate below output files into job's default artifact output folder `./outputs`.

 * `*_footprints.json`: A dictionary of all the footprints generated during the optimization process.
 * `*_pareto_frontier_footprints.json`: A dictionary of the footprints that are on the Pareto frontier based on the metrics goal you set in config of `evaluators.metrics`.